 As a municipality, the Town is required to follow the accounting standards established by the Public Sector Accounting Board.
-With the introduction of tangible capital asset accounting in 2009, the new accounting standards do not require budgets to be prepared on a full accrual basis.
+Since the introduction of tangible capital asset accounting in 2009, the accounting standards have not require budgets to be prepared on a full accrual basis.
 The Town of Milton continues to prepare budgets on a modified accrual basis.
 The annual budget of a municipality is an important exercise, one which plans for current and future activities and acquisitions.
 A key outcome of the annual budget is a tax rate which Council approves.
 This tax rate is based on annual cash requirements and therefore does not include the PSAB requirements around accrual accounting and accounting for "non-financial assets and liabilities."
+The lifecycle requirements for the non-financial infrastructure assets are instead captured in the operating budget through transfers to reserve and debt charge payments, with the related expenditure reflected in the capital budget.
+This approach provides a better reflection of the Town's current and future investment needs for both financial planning and reporting purposes.